 - Winter Session: October 1

 (All above deadlines are subject to change without notice.
 Applications received after the deadlines will be considered based on space availability.)

 Will I be able to transfer the courses I take as a Non-Degree?

-All Hunter Non-Degree courses are full accredited and are all transferable.
+All Hunter Non-Degree courses are full accredited.

 How can I receive a copy of my Hunter transcript?

 You can request a copy of your transcript by online here, or you can stop by the OASIS in person.
 Their office is located in the North building, Room 217.